AS207960/docs/docs/domains/registry-lock.md

 * U2F keys possessing FIDO Alliance certification level 1 or higher

 Keys which cannot attest to their security or are attested by an anonymization CA will not be accepted.
+Additionally, keys which cannot perform user verification (via PIN, biometrics, etc.) will not be supported.

 ## Supported TLDs

 Only a few TLDs support registry lock, and of those we're only onboarded for registry lock in the below TLDs.

 ### Afilias TLDs